 - a two-page essay written by the student stating the reasons for their interest in the Panetta Institute's Congressional Internship Program

-Completed applications are due in the Office of the Dean of the College of the Arts, Humanities and Social Sciences via electronic submission by 4:00 pm on Tuesday, February 23, 2021, through the online submission portal linked below.
+- Complete applications are due in the Office of the Dean of the College of the Arts, Humanities and Social Sciences via electronic submission by 4:00 pm on Monday, March 7, 2022.

-Finalists for the Internship Program from Stanislaus will be selected for interviews by the CAHSS Dean and the University President.
+- Finalists for the Internship Program from Stanislaus will be selected for interviews by the CAHSS Dean, the Provost and the University President.
 The student selected by this campus must be interviewed by Panetta Institute officials at CSU Monterey Bay prior to final confirmation of their selection.
-Any questions or requests for additional information should be addressed to Associate Dean Stephen Routh at email@example.com.
+Any questions or requests for additional information should be addressed to Associate Dean Stephen Routh at firstname.lastname@example.org.